(2023-2025)

 Josh Dorsch is the Senior Rabbi at the Merrick Jewish Centre on the South Shore of Long Island.
 Originally from the Philadelphia area, Josh grew up attending, and then staffing, Camp Ramah in the Poconos and was very active in United Synagogue Youth.
 He received a BA from Columbia University in political science and is a retired competitive table tennis player.
 After being ordained at the Jewish Theological Seminary, Josh earned two master’s degrees, one in Jewish education and the other in midrash and scriptural interpretation.
 He also served as a chaplain at Memorial Sloan Kettering Cancer Center.
 He served as assistant rabbi at Beth El Synagogue Center in New Rochelle, NY and then as the rabbi of Tifereth Israel in San Diego, CA. While in San Diego, he served as president of the San Diego Rabbinic Association and on the advisory board for the Jewish Studies program at San Diego State University.
 Josh is married to Stephanie.
 They share a dream of passing down a love of Philadelphia sports teams to their three children.

-Michael Fessler is the rabbi of Temple Beth-El in Poughkeepsie, New York.
+Temple Beth-El in Poughkeepsie, New York.
 He grew up in River Falls, Wisconsin (where Camp Herzl was an early formative influence) and in Columbia, Maryland.
 A Brown University graduate with a degree in biology, he worked for a short stint at a tech startup before his growing interest in Jewish learning and community-building led him to rabbinical school.
 During rabbinical school, Michael worked in Hillel, congregational, and chaplaincy settings.
 Upon graduation from the Reconstructionist Rabbinical College in 2001, he took part in the Melton Senior Educators program at Hebrew University.
 He then served for twelve years as rabbi and co-rabbi of Congregation B’nai Tikvah-Beth Israel in Sewell, New Jersey in partnership with his spouse, Rabbi Miriam Hyman, creating diverse entryways into Jewish life and learning.
 Moving to the Hudson Valley in 2014, he spent six years as Associate Director of Online Content for the Reconstructionist movement, work that placed him at ground zero of the Jewish community’s massive shift to online activities starting in March of 2020.
 He began serving at rabbi of Temple Beth-El in late 2021.
 Michael and Miriam are the proud parents of Ariella, Adora, and Tamar.
 When he’s not tending to the household menagerie (one dog and three cats, at current count) he enjoys board games, reading, cooking, and baking.
 He is still wistful at the demise of his pandemic, sourdough starter.

 Adam Gindea is the Chief Programming and Engagement Officer at the Center for Jewish Life at Beth David in Miami, FL.
 Growing up in the Five Towns of Long Island and studying in a yeshiva day school, Adam continued his Jewish education receiving a BA in Bible from the Jewish Theological Seminary and a BA in Religion from Columbia University.
 Pursuant to his undergraduate studies, Adam received a certificate in Jewish education (Melamdim Program) at the Shalom Hartman Institute in Jerusalem.
 While living in Israel, Adam received rabbinic ordination from Yeshivat Pirchei Shoshanim and studied safrut (scribal arts) under the tutelage of Rabbi David Gottesman.
 Adam was also ordained as a mashpia (spiritual director) from Aleph’s Hashpa’ah program.
 During his time as an experiential Jewish educator and classroom teacher in a day school, Adam also owned and operated a kosher BBQ food truck bringing together his love of kosher food and building community through shared personal experiences.
 From 2017-2023 Adam, along with his wife Jessie, designed, implemented, and grew Base Miami (now under the auspices of Moishe House), using their home as a pluralistic central meeting place for Jewish learning and life.